boardroom-inc/protocol-Info/protocols/gearbox/overview.md

 The core vision is to become a backend composable leverage protocol that all kinds of users can utilize but don’t even need to interact directly with a specific interface.
 You can envision building your own DeFi protocol and just making a “take leverage with Gearbox” as a button.
 And bam - your users are now more capital efficient.
 Or integrate Gearbox into a platform like Zerion or Zapper.
 Check this page to understand [why composable leverage 2.0 is cool](https://docs.gearbox.finance/leverage-2.0-is-composable)!

+**May 15, 2023 Update:**

-May 15, ‘23, Ethereum - Gearbox Protocol, a composable leverage and lending protocol, is excited to implement the early launch of its Pre-V3 version, featuring the security module designed for V3, MiM pools and expansion of its LLSD(Leveraged staking) cohort with cbETH.
+Gearbox Protocol, a composable leverage and lending protocol, is excited to implement the early launch of its Pre-V3 version, featuring the security module designed for V3, MiM pools and expansion of its LLSD(Leveraged staking) cohort with cbETH.
 This release comes as part of Gearbox DAO's belief that “Security doesn’t wait” and to provide a safer user experience amidst increasing DeFi exploits.

 Gearbox V3 was presented earlier in March’23.
 Featuring native leverage for Balancer and Aura, a revamped lending market where users choose the lending risk profile, on-chain automation for leverage accounts and protocol utility related tokenomics.